 The Alaska Peninsula is a very strictly managed hunt area, hence the exceptional brown bears that are harvested there.
 It is open fall of odd years (2017, 2019, etc) and spring of even years (2018, 2020, etc).
 The fall season is September 20th to October 20th in our mountain camps and October 1st to October 20th in our coastal camps.
 The spring season is May 10th-31st.

 Kodiak Island is open April 1st through May 15th & October 25th to November 30th.
 We typically hunt April 15th to May 5th or so in the spring and October 25th to November 5th in the fall.
 This hunt is on a drawing basis, there are 3 tags issued in spring and 4 in the fall, ensuring a quality hunt.
 The application period for spring hunts is November 15th to December 15th, with results being posted the latter part of February.
-The fall hunt application period is May 1st to the 31st and results are posted in early July.
+The fall hunt application period is May 1st to the 31st and results are posted in early July (deer are over the counter for our combo hunts).
 We will handle the whole application process for you.

 On all bear hunts we typically spend the majority of time sitting and glassing.
 Though this may seem mundane to some, it is by far the most effective way to kill big bears.
 We have hunted these camps for years and know what works.
 Big bears are very comparable to a mature whitetail, but have a better nose.
 When you walk through an area multiple times your chances of killing a big bear dwindle, be patient and let your guide do his job.